mduguay/zenofsmash/README.md

 Exercise:
 Go into practice mode and KO the dummy by using only one move over and over.
 Focus on always hitting the move.
 ```
 ---
+## Shielding

+---
+## Grabbing

+---
 ## Strategy

 ### Footsies

+### Spikes

 ### Getting back on stage

-## Chapter 1: Dive right in!
+---
+## Going Online!
+Time to dive in and get some matches under your belt.
+It may be difficult to start out, but learning is part of the process.
+Here are some tips for when you start playing.

 It may be intimidating at first, but simply playing the game online will give you experience.
 When you've played for a little while, you'll get a feel for what it's like to really contend, and maybe a sense of what you're up against.
 Here are a few tips to make the most out of your matches when beginning to play online.

-### Try different characters
-The character you like the most may not be the one you’re best with.
-It’s fun to experiment, and there’s so many characters to choose from, you’d be missing out on a big part of the game by limiting yourself.
-Stuck in a rut?
-Try mixing it up.
-See if you like swords, ranged attacks, quick characters, or slow and powerful characters.

 ### Don't pay attention to GSP
 GSP is basically a way to ensure that you'll be playing against people where you have a fighting chance.
 It's better to have an accurate GSP than it is to have a high GSP.
 It will take a few rounds to calibrate.
 If you’ve played classic mode, you will start out with a GSP that is probably higher than you really should be.
-Breathe

 ### Don’t panic!
 Take your time and try and think about your next move.
 This can be tricky if your opponent doesn’t give you time to think, but don’t start flailing just to try to hit something.
 If your opponent is chasing you down, try just dodging and getting out of range for a while as you regroup.
 Be intentional with your attacks.
 Don’t forget to shield and grab.